CONSUMER MEDICINE INFORMATION

 When you must not take it

-Do not take ARIANNA if you are pregnant or breast-feeding.
+Do not take ARIANNA if you are pregnant or intend to become pregnant breast-feeding.

 Your baby can take in ARIANNA from breast milk if you are breast-feeding.